-The Risk Margin is calculated as the present value of the SCR^{RM} (the SCR excluding hedgeable components of market risk) over each future annual time period discounted at the risk-free rate multiplied by the Cost-of-Capital rate of 6%.
-This represents a change in methodology from the previous year when the Risk Margin included all components of market risk except interest rate risk as non-hedgeable.
+The Risk Margin is calculated as the present value of the SCRTM (the SCR excluding hedgeable components of market risk) over each future annual time period discounted at the risk-free rate multiplied by the Cost-of-Capital rate of 6%.

-The SCR^{RM} is recalculated each year over a projection period of 60 years (the point at which 99.9% of the in-force funds under direction have run-off).
-No other simplifications have been used in the calculation.
+The SCRTM is recalculated over a projection period of 60 years (the point at which 99.9% of the inforce funds under direction have run-off).